 Rather than limit the 350W motor at 28 mph — the legal limit for a Class 3 bike — Ride1UP limited the Roadster’s motor assistance to 24 mph.
 They also didn’t give it a throttle, another common sight on budget and entry-level Class 3 bikes, and left the motor control to a rider’s pedaling only.
+That’s a bit different compared to other Ride1UP models we’ve had in to test and review.
 The result is a lightweight and lively commuter bike that comfortably cruises just above 20 mph with no interruption in motor assistance at higher speeds.
 The bike places a premium on a rider’s natural pedaling ability and the 350W motor provides a smooth and predictable boost at the rear wheel.
 It’s not a torque monster and the 350W motor is notably small compared to other Class 3 bikes, but the power is enough to virtually flatten all but the longest hills and will get you to your destination without making you break a sweat.
 The smooth power delivery is complemented by a remarkably sensitive bottom bracket cadence sensor that engages the motor within a half pedal stroke, while some of the bike’s competitors require a full rotation of the cranks or more before the motor kicks on.

 The 350W motor and 24 mph assistance limit created a nice effect while cruising on a flat path or road.
 During my tests, I found that the bike really liked to clip along between 20 mph and 21 mph.
 This is below the advertised 24 mph max when the motor will kick off, but that slightly slower speed created a really nice and smooth power delivery we don’t see at the top speeds of a lot of Class 1 bikes that are limited to a 20 mph max motor assistance.
 We often feel a “buffering” or “surfy” sensation at 20 mph on Class 1 bikes, where the motor keeps kicking on and off as we pedal above or below the limit.
 The Roadster’s higher maximum assist speed smoothed that out, though the bike more closely matched the cruising speed of a Class 1 e-bike than a Class 3.